John F. Kennedy College

-John F. Kennedy College was founded in 1965 in Wahoo, Nebraska, United States, one of six colleges started by small-town businessmen on the model of Parsons College in Fairfield, Iowa.
+John F. Kennedy College was an American college founded in 1965 in Wahoo, Nebraska, one of six colleges started by small-town businessmen on the model of Parsons College in Fairfield, Iowa.
 The college was named after President John F. Kennedy.
-Due to a drop in enrollment and financial difficulties following the end of the military conscription draft in 1973, Kennedy College closed in 1975.
+Due to a drop in enrollment, financial difficulties and 3 fires following the end of the military conscription draft in 1973, Kennedy College closed in 1975.

 Athletics

 JFK College was a pioneer in intercollegiate women's athletics.
 The softball team won the first three Women's College World Series championships in 1969–71.
-(They were excluded from the tournament in 1972 by a rule change that barred schools from appearing in the WCWS if it gave scholarships to any women athletes, not just softball players—JFK openly awarded women's basketball scholarships).
+They were excluded from the May, 1972, tournament by a decision of the Nebraska Women's Intercollegiate Sports Council in April, which barred schools from appearing in the WCWS if it gave scholarships to any women athletes, not just softball players.
+JFK openly awarded partial women's basketball scholarships, as that sport was governed by a non-collegiate organization, the AAU.

-The women's basketball team, winners of several AAU titles, helped to further the diplomatic thaw in Sino-American relations in 1973 by representing the U.S. on a tour of games in the People's Republic of China, which was the subject of an article in Sports Illustrated.
+The women's basketball team, winners of several AAU titles in 1972 and 1973, helped to further the diplomatic thaw in Sino-American relations in 1973 by representing the U.S. on a tour of games in the People's Republic of China, which was the subject of an article in Sports Illustrated.
 The basketball team also advanced to the final game of the National Women's Invitational Tournament in 1972, 1973 and 1974, falling to the same team (Wayland Baptist) each year.